Holiday inspiration currently loading...

 What to See and Do

 You are now in striking distance of some of Donegal’s most popular attractions.
 You might decide to visit another island – Arranmore is the largest inhabited island in Donegal and a short 15 minute ferry crossing takes you on a great journey, passing through small channels between smaller deserted islands.
 Other options could include a day trip to the Inishowen peninsula and Malin Head – Ireland’s most Northerly point – or maybe take a guided trip round the historic city walls of Derry/Londonderry.

 Your tour of the Wild Atlantic Way at an end, choose to return direct to Dublin or Belfast, or extend your stay on the Causeway Coast of Northern Ireland.

 This self-drive holiday covers the Wild Atlantic Way from Connemara in County Galway, then via Mayo, Sligo and onwards to two bases in the South and North of Donegal.

 £1125 per person for April & October, £1195 per person for May to September

 Prices are based on two sharing in ensuite twin or double rooms for ten nights on a bed & breakfast basis.

-We would recommend Dublin as your starting point, although it is also easy to come via Belfast or the port of Rosslare via the ferry from Fishguard in the south of Wales if bringing your own car.
-If you prefer to fly to Ireland, then you will need a hire car – we can arrange this for you if you wish.
+We would recommend Dublin as your starting point, whether by air or ferry, although it is also easy to come via Belfast.
+With some adjustments, we could also arrange the trip using the or the port of Rosslare via the ferry from Fishguard in south Wales

 All Ireland itineraries and room types are presented subject to availability at specific hotels.